How to Fix HP Printer Error 0x6100004a?

 HP Printer Error 0x6100004A

-1. Turn the printer (if it’s not already on) and wait until the startup sequence is completed.
+1. Turn on the printer (if it’s not already on) and wait until the startup sequence is completed.

 disconnecting the Power cord of your printer